 Master's Degree: The minimum requirement for the master's degree is 30 credit hours.
 A student may complete a Plan I - thesis option, or a Plan II - course work option.
 At least 24 hours must be completed at the 5000 level or above; this must include a minimum of 4, but not more than 6, thesis hours for those students completing a Plan I degree.
-A maximum of 6 credit hours may be completed at the 3000 or 4000 level at the discretion of the academic department.
+Students in the MFA in Creative Writing must complete 9 thesis hours.
+A maximum of 6 credit hours taken at CU Boulder may be completed at the 3000 or 4000 level at the discretion of the academic department.

-Independent study course work cannot exceed 25 percent of the course work required for the master's degree.
+Independent study course work cannot exceed 25 percent (rounded to the nearest whole number) of the course work required for the master's degree.